 Reasons for Concern

-If your concern about a student is based solely on attendance or academic performance, please complete and submit an Attendance/Performance Alert.
+If your concern about a student is based solely on attendance or academic performance, please complete and submit an Attendance and Performance Alert.
 Office of Student Success staff will reach out to the student about whom you are concerned, offer support and resources, and follow up with you.
 As appropriate, we may consult the student's academic advisor, as well.
 Please be aware that we are able to provide more effective support when we are able to connect with the student earlier in the semester.
 Questions?
-Please feel free to contact the Office of Student Success at 828.262.6987 or email@example.com.
+Please feel free to contact the Office of Student Success at 828.262.6987 or firstname.lastname@example.org.
 You are also welcome to visit us in 238 I.G.
 Greer.

 Academic Performance or Personal

 If your concern about a student is about more than attendance/performance, the Early Intervention Team (EIT) is likely the proper referral.
 The EIT, composed of concerned faculty and staff from across campus, will follow up with the student, the student's advisor, you, and, possibly, the student's other professors.
 Each EIT member wants to ensure that the students you refer are getting the assistance they need to be successful and safe.
 Martha Marking is the faculty director of the EIT.
 Professor Marking can be reached at email@example.com or 828-262-7077.

 Examples of this could include a student's disclosure of the following: family concerns and/or emotional concerns impacting their functioning, or observable changes in appearance or behavior.

 If your concern about a student is even more serious, you can refer directly to the Office of the Dean of Students.
 Office of the Dean of Students staff help faculty and staff address serious concerns about students and are committed to the safety of Appalachian students and community.
 You may contact the Office of the Dean of Students at firstname.lastname@example.org or 828-262-8284.